Sommersby: Plot

-Wealthy planter John "Jack" Sommersby left his farm to fight as a Confederate officer in the early days of the American Civil War and is presumed dead after six years.
+Wealthy planter John "Jack" Robert Sommersby left his farm to fight as a Confederate officer in the early days of the American Civil War and is presumed dead after six years.
 Despite the hardship of working their farm in Vine Hill, Tennessee, his apparent widow, Laurel, is content in his absence, free from an unpleasant and abusive husband.
 She makes remarriage plans with one of her neighbors, Orin Meacham, who has been helping her and her young son with the farmwork.

 One day, Jack seemingly returns with a change of heart.
 While originally hesitant, Laurel begins to warm to his now kind and loving demeanour towards herself and their son, Rob.
 Jack finds the local economy ruined, and his land mortgaged and exhausted.
 To revive the economy, he suggests Burley tobacco as a cash crop.
 He persuades the townsfolk to pool their resources to buy seed, offering them to share-crop on his land, and to sell them their plots at a fair price once the mortgage is cleared.
 Jack also offers former slaves the opportunity to purchase the land they agree to help work on, causing animosity from several white citizens.

 Upon taking the townspeople's money, he buys the tobacco seed, claiming that the crops will raise enough funds to rebuild the town church.
 All those who bought in on the deal set to work, transforming the plantation into a breeding ground of promise and prosperity.

 Displaced from his courtship of Laurel, Meacham suspects Jack to be an impostor.
-The town shoemaker also finds that this man's foot is two sizes smaller than the last made for Sommersby before the war.
+The town shoemaker also finds that this man's foot is two sizes smaller than the last shoe made for Sommersby before the war.

 In the evenings, Jack reads to them from Homer's Iliad, which the old Jack would never have done.
 He claims that the book was given to him by a man he met in prison.
 Jack and Laurel rekindle their intimacy, which leads to Laurel becoming pregnant.